hsyen23/course-projects/ECE271A_Statistical Learning I/README.md

 Error rate: 0.063

 ## PR3,4: Bayesian estimation
-With prior knowledge, use bayesian parameters estimation to build classifier.
+With prior knowledge, use bayesian parameters estimation to build the classifier.

 Result: